OUR AMERICA/WHOSE AMERICA

 lives and works in New York, NY

-Rae Stern’s practice employs digital tools in the manipulation of multiple media including ceramics, photography, paper, and textiles.
-After a decade in the high-tech industry, her work is concerned with the social and cultural effects of technology.
-Between 2009 and 2018, Stern collaborated with Aya Margulis under the name Doda Design and created several bodies of work.
-Recent residencies include the Penland School of Crafts, Anderson Ranch, and Belger Crane Yard Studios.
-Stern has received grants from Asylum Arts, the Schusterman Foundation, and Belger Arts.
+Rae Stern’s practice employs digital tools in the manipulation of multiple media including ceramics, photography, paper, video and textiles.
+After a decade in the high-tech industry, her work is concerned with the social and cultural effects of technology, narrative and memory.
+She has attended residencies at Anderson Ranch, Belger Crane Yard Studios, and Englewood Arts, as well as received training at the Penland School of Crafts, Greenwich House Pottery, and the 92nd St. Y ceramics studios.
+Stern has received grants from Asylum Arts, Belger Arts, and Englewood Arts.

-Stern’s work has been exhibited internationally at The Virginia Museum of Contemporary Art, Eretz Israel Museum (Tel Aviv, Israel), Belger Arts (Kansas City, MO), Harvard University (Boston, MA), and Medalta Museum, (Alberta, Canada).
-Her work is included in the collection of Eretz Israel Museum, as well as numerous private collections in Israel and the USA.
-Stern completed her undergraduate degree in psychology and communications at Tel Aviv University followed by a master’s degree in design from the Bezalel Academy of Art and Design.
+Stern’s work has been exhibited at the Virginia Museum of Contemporary Art (Virginia Beach, VA), Des Moines Art Center (Des Moines, IA), Grand Rapids Art Museum (Grand Rapids, MI), Eretz Israel Museum, (Tel Aviv, Israel), Belger Arts, (Kansas City, MO), Harvard University, (Cambridge, MA), and Medalta Museum, (Alberta, Canada).
+Her work is included in the collections of the Racine Art Museum (Racine, WI), The International Museum of Dinnerware Design (Ann Arbor, MI), The Eretz Israel Museum, (Tel Aviv, Israel), as well as numerous private collections in Israel and the US.

 ON HER WORK